Skip to content

 • Tool calls — every file read, write, bash command, and git operation

-• Slack threads — if configured, watch agents discuss in your workspace
+• Messaging threads — if configured, watch agents discuss in Slack, Discord, or other connected platforms

 Chat With Agents